AII-EmergingTechnologiesPlayground/Urban-Data-Platform/README.md

-# Welcome to the Urban Data Platfrom of Emerging technologies playgroud!
+# Welcome to the Urban Data Platfrom!

 **Some information about the project**